 Tricks for giving yourself a new perspective

 The same it also true for any other focal length you might not use regularly.
-Your brain starts to see compositions once you get used to a certain focal length and sometimes, you just run out of ideas for compositions within that FoV (that means Field of View, just to be sure).
+Your brain automatically starts to see compositions once you get used to a certain focal length and sometimes, you just run out of ideas for compositions within that field of view (FoV).
 Mounting a lens to your camera that has a drastically different FoV forces you to rethink everything you thought you new and teach yourself a new way to look at the world around you.
 That means that if you are a wide angle guy, use that tele-lens for once and then see what you can come up with still.
 I think you’ll surprise yourself!

 Go out with a specific goal

 The final thing that opened my eyes on my walk is one that’s more of a mental exercise.
 You can force yourself to view your world differently quite easily when you use a different focal length.
-Inherently trying to change your perspective is something that’s a little harder to do though.
-When I first noticed that harsh shadow around the window in my story, I got inspired to focus my attention on solely capturing shadows like that some time.
+Internally trying to change your perspective is something that’s a little harder to do though.
+When I first noticed that harsh shadow around the window in my story, I got the idea to focus my attention on solely capturing shadows like that some time.
 You could do the same by searching for a specific color, for example, or only shooting moving subjects, people, animals, you name it.

 A little preparation can go a long way